 Security Guard in CalgaryHousing & Career Guide · 2026

-Alberta's zero provincial income tax gives Security Guards an immediate take-home advantage of roughly $4K per year compared to BC or Ontario.
+Alberta's lower provincial income tax rates (10–15%) and no PST give Security Guards a meaningful take-home advantage compared to BC or Ontario.
 Service industry roles provide accessible entry into the Canadian labour market, but housing affordability is a genuine challenge at this income level in expensive cities.
-On the housing side, a Security Guard in Calgary faces a challenging market — requiring approximately 13 yr 11 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 49.6% of pre-tax salary.
+On the housing side, a Security Guard in Calgary faces a l4 difficult market — requiring approximately 13 yr 11 mo of gross income to own a 2-bedroom home, with rent consuming roughly 49.6% of pre-tax salary.

 How Calgary compares for Security Guards